 Concentration of credit risk.
 Concentration risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 State law limits College operating investments to the highest quality sectors of the domestic fixed income market and specifically excludes corporate stocks, corporate and foreign bonds, futures contracts, commodities, real estate, limited partnerships and negotiable certificates of deposit.
 College policy does not limit the amount the College may invest in any one issuer.
-Endowment assets, totaling \$348,767 are also included in the total amount held for the benefit of Lower Columbia College, which are exposed to concentration of credit risk.
-The investments held at year-end are listed below along with their percentage of the government's total investment:
+Endowment assets, totaling \$340,445 are also included in the total amount held for the benefit of Lower Columbia College, which are exposed to concentration of credit risk.
+All investments held at June 30, 2020, were municipal bonds.